Digital legacy, made warm.

 EchoVault is in early availability with a small group of families.
 Join the waitlist and we'll send occasional updates, plus availability when new project slots open.
 If you want, add a note about who you're recording for and your timing.

-If you're trying to record soon, or you're considering a Legacy or Heirloom project, you can skip the line and email us for a human reply: hello@echovault-ai.com.
+If you're trying to record soon, or you're considering a Legacy or Heirloom project, you can email us directly for a personal reply: hello@echovault-ai.com.

 We'll only use this to email EchoVault updates and availability.
 No spam, no sharing your email.